Section A Introduction

 - An auction sale – See Auction Sale Focus Note

-- Sale of disused burial grounds – See Burial Ground Guidance and Burial Ground Sale Focus Note
+- Sale of disused burial grounds – See Burial Ground Guidance and Burial Ground Sale Focus Note - This is available to Methodist Managing Trustees and their professional advisers in the password protected 'Trustee Documents' section of this website.
+(Please contact TMCP if you require the password)

 - Sale by way of Formal Tender